 - Studied the play vocalizations of white-handed gibbons

 - Researched cloning and expression of cellulase in E. coli

 - Designed and built biofilm detectors

-- Acoustic monitoring of local bat activity
+- Evaluated acoustic monitoring of local bat activity

-Carthage students who are interested in paleontology — the study of the history of life on Earth through fossils — have the opportunity to study under Dr. Thomas Carr, a renowned vertebrate paleontologist, and get hands-on field experience that is unusual in undergraduate programs.
+Carthage students who are interested in paleontology — the study of the history of life on Earth through fossils — have the opportunity to study under Professor Thomas Carr, a renowned vertebrate paleontologist, and get hands-on field experience that is unusual in undergraduate programs.